rita von lehe

 How much will my tattoo cost?

-• My current hourly rate in Austin and Taylor, TX is $280.
-My hourly for guest spots in different cities may fluctuate.
+My current hourly rate in Austin and Taylor, TX is $280.
+Rates may vary for guest spots in other cities.

-• I always provide an hourly estimate during the booking process, so you can plan accordingly and calculate the cost based on the time required.
+I always provide a time estimate during the booking process so you can plan accordingly.

 Will you send me the design before my appointment?